Dharm

 Geographical Distribution

-More common in urban centres with large Indian, Sri Lankan, and Southeast Asian communities such as Sydney, Melbourne, and Brisbane.
-Less common in rural areas.
+More common in metropolitan areas with significant Indian and Southeast Asian communities, such as Sydney, Melbourne, and Brisbane, where multicultural names are embraced.

 Numerological Significance